eriklarson12/House-Price-Prediction-in-Southern-California/README.md

 ### Data Preprocessing

-We will apply these preprocessing techniques:
 1. **Missing value imputation:** sklearn.impute.SimpleImputer(strategy="median") for numeric, SimpleImputer(strategy="most_frequent") for categorical.
-This will ensure that data that is missing values or data that is skewed due to very strong outliers will not mess up the data and categorically this will ensure that filling missing values with the mode will avoid data loss.
+This will ensure that data that is missing values or data that is skewed is not lost.
-2. **Feature Engineering:** We can add features for half baths, and also for other important metrics like price per square foot, sqaure foot per room, etc. This will also allow us to convert our data like where it says 2.2 in bathrooms and represent it as 2 full bath, 2 half bath.
-This way our data makes more sense and can be understood better.
+2. **Feature Engineering:** We can add features for half baths, and also for other important metrics like price per square foot, sqaure foot per room, etc. This will also allow us to convert our data so it more sense and can be understood better.
 3. **Categorical encoding:** sklearn.preprocessing.OneHotEncoder(handle_unknown='ignore').
 For features which are categorical(city, etc.) we will transform it into a numerical representation.
 This will alow for models like linear regression to treat cities like different entities without a ranking or order.
 4. **Pipelining:** sklearn.pipeline.Pipeline to combine transforms + models for reproducibility and grid search.
 We can chain together the above preprocessing steps into one pipeline for easy accessibility and convenient runs.